Skip to main content

 When you rent or buy an item on Pickle:

-You’ll see all fees (rental cost, delivery fees, insurance if applicable) before confirming your order
+• All fees — rental cost, delivery fees, and insurance if applicable — are shown before you confirm your order

-Your payment method is securely stored by Stripe, not Pickle.
+Your payment method is securely stored by Stripe, not by Pickle directly.

 When Charges Occur